clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 |  **Private room**   |       10011       |     76.65      |     28.1     |
 |   **Shared room**   |        280        |     69.29      |    30.42     |

+When all data are combined, we get a list of active listings for 14 european capitals with 56879 rows and 411 columns.

 ### Exploratory Visualization

 Looking at the dataset, we can see the distribution of appartments per multiple ownership :